apache/apisix-ingress-controller/docs/en/latest/practices/how-to-access-Apache-APISIX-Prometheus-Metrics-on-k8s.md

  --set ingress-controller.enabled=true
 ```

 After installation, please wait until all services are up and running.
-Specific status confirmation can be checked with the following command.
+And you can check specific status confirmation with the following command.

 ```sh
 kubectl get all -n ingress-apisix
 ```

-If you have problems with the installation, you can click on this [link](https://apisix.apache.org/docs/ingress-controller/practices/the-hard-way) to get detailed instructions.
+If you have problems with the installation, click on this [link](https://apisix.apache.org/docs/ingress-controller/practices/the-hard-way) to get detailed instructions.

 ### Step 2: Enable Prometheus Plugin

-If you need to monitor Apache APISIX at the same time, you can create the following ApisixClusterConfig resource.
+If you need to monitor Apache APISIX simultaneously, you can create the following ApisixClusterConfig resource.

 ```yaml
 apiVersion: apisix.apache.org/v2beta3